andrewgdotcom/ason/ason.md

     structure [ plaintext CAN ] [ encoding ] data [ EM plaintext ] structure

-For example, the plaintext preceding [CAN] might contain whitespace indentation, and the plaintext following [EM] might contain a line break.
+For example, the plaintext preceding [CAN] might contain whitespace indentation, and the plaintext following [EM] might contain a comment and/or line break.
 This allows a non-ASON editor or terminal to display structured data in human-readable form, while the ASON structure encodes the same information in machine-readable form.

 The sequence [CAN EM] can also be used to distinguish between undefined and defined-but-empty string values.